tunapanda/wp-deliverable/README.md

 Note:</br>
 * The review group is created in the [Groups](https://wordpress.org/plugins/groups/) plugin.
 I had already created a programmers group. </br>
 * A delivarable in form of a  url, zip file or a PDF.
-* Targeted users are content/knowledge creators.
+* Targeted users are content/knowledge creators.</br>
 ####2) Review submissions
 This is where the teacher/reviewer checks any submitted work.
-Users only see submitted items if they are part of a review group that the work was targeted to.
+Users only see submitted items if they are part of a review group that the work was targeted to. </br>
 ####3) xAPI settings
 This plugin sends [statements](https://tincanapi.com/statements-101/) to a Learning Record Store(LRS).
 We use [Learning Locker](https://learninglocker.net/) as our LRS.
 If you have an LRS setup just input the xAPI endpoint, usename and password.